ibm-cloud-docs/vsrx/vsrx-upgrade.md

   The **Rollback Version** action is available in the drop down menu, and can revert the vSRX to the previous version and configuration.
 Once the OS reload process begins in step 4, the Rollback Version action will no longer be available.
   {: important}

 4. Perform an OS reload on one node at a time to update the Host OS.
 The procedure can be found [here](/docs/infrastructure/vsrx?topic=vsrx-reloading-the-os).
 Ensure that you **change the default OS** and select the newest one.
+Note, the host OS password will change after the OS reload completes.